FelixMo42/motili-homework/README.md

 I have some testing for the SearchSlice reducer and for making the rest api urls.
 It even helped my catch a bug in the addLanguage code.
-I also some basic intergration testing for the Search element.